-This warning indicates that a password has expired or has updated security requirements.
+This warning indicates that a password has expired or has updated security requirements: Your password is no longer valid.
+Reset your password.
 To resolve this issue, the user must reset their password.

 User is not Configured to the External IdP